 Governments, Organisations, Schools and Support Agencies are all trying to address stigma and barriers to accessing mental health care.
 Stigma arises out of negative attitudes, opinions, and stereotypes and may lead to discrimination against anyone with any form of mental illness.
 It is a key influence on people who seek help and it affects the timeliness of their help-seeking.

-In this article, we review an article, published in 2017 in the Journal of Psychiatric Research, that looks at mental health stigma and barriers to seeking help.
+In this article, we review research, published in 2017 in the Journal of Psychiatric Research, that looks at mental health stigma and barriers to seeking help.
 It uses, as a case, the habits of first responders.
 The key barriers to help-seeking by this group are:

 - Fears regarding confidentiality